mitch-haraldsson/greenLicense/README.md

 This is your `binding` for this license.

-Assuming we have received the ID `qwertyuiop` from the system where the software will be installed we are now able to issue the license.
+Assuming we have received the ID `qwertyuiop` from the system where the software will be installed, we are now able to issue the license.
 However, we want to disable our new feature for this client.

 ```